learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 - Add handling for this error to the RestaurantPizza create action
 - The validation error should be shown on the RestaurantPizza creation form when a user attempts to save a RestaurantPizza with an invalid price

-### 7. Advanced: Additional RestaurantPizza Validation
+### 7. Advanced: Additional RestaurantPizza Validation - DONE

 A Pizza should only be associated with the same Restaurant once.
 (It wouldn't make sense for Pizza Hut to have Cheese Pizza listed on its menu twice!)